How to Improve Communication in Relationships

 - Use appropriate body language to show interest such as leaning forward, and eye contact if culturally appropriate.

-- Face your partner and do not look away or at your phone, watch or computer.
+- Face your partner and do not look away or on your phone, watch or computer.

 - Do not fidget, tap your feet or otherwise indicate you are bored or disinterested.
 In the same vein show genuine interest and concern.